dwimperl/dwimperl-linux/README.md

 ----------------

 Edit ```cpanfile``` add the names of the new modules.
-Run ```carton```.
+Run ```carton install```.
 It will download the zip files and install the modules.
 Add the zip files to Git.

+Some Problems:

-(Problem: It seems that if a prerequisite is already installed in the perl we are using, this will not download the zip file of that prerequisites either.
-I think adding the prerequisite explicitely to the cpanfile helped.)
+It seems that if a prerequisite is already installed in the perl we are using, this will not download the zip file of that prerequisites either.
+I think adding the prerequisite explicitely to the cpanfile helped.
+Sometimes the modules is actually added to the local/cache but it is not added to the local/cache/modules/02packages.details.txt file
+Adding the minimum version number to cpanfile and running carton install again helped.

 Upgrade CPAN Modules
 ---------------------